Learn how to artfully transform spaces for diverse organizations and communities as a professional interior designer.

 In The Future of Work Studio, for example, students recently merged interior design, industrial design, and interaction design to address the rapidly changing requirements of the creative workplace.
 Another award-winning advanced studio, Activate Open Engagement, partnered students with Mission Neighborhood Resource Center to investigate and propose positive community experiences through murals, wayfinding graphics, and a prototype for a new reception area.

 Robust internship program and study-abroad opportunities

-During their junior or senior years, students intern with prominent Bay Area architecture and interior design firms.
+During their junior or senior years, students intern with prominent architecture and interior design firms in the Bay Area and around the world.
 This not only helps their chances of securing a position after graduation, but also gives them a first-hand look at the daily processes they’ll encounter throughout their careers.
 As a result of hands-on experiences during internships and advanced studios, our interior design graduates have consistently achieved 100% employment within six months of graduation.

 We also encourage students to study abroad during the summer semester.
 Recent courses have focused on the adaptation of domestic spaces in Tokyo and the merging of contemporary and traditional material exploration in Mexico City.

 - History and theory of interior architecture and design

 - Collaboration with real clients and user groups

 - Social impact work for local organizations

 Our faculty are high-profile interior designers and architects who design award-winning cultural, civic, corporate, and residential projects around the world.
 They’re also full-time academics who emphasize experimental research, hands-on learning, and lab-based projects that connect students to diverse models of practice.
 Our CCA interior design community boasts many Interior Design Hall of Fame inductees.